 After committing to the idea of launching my granola business, the next thing I had to do was nail down my recipe.
 Making granola at home was very different than making it repeatedly for farmers markets.
 I had to go from making small, unmeasured batches to a precise formula that could be 1) replicable and 2) scalable.
 In other words, I had to go from making 2lbs of granola here and there to 20lbs, weekly—all while maintaining quality and consistency.

 Fortunately, I started as a Cottage Food Operator, which allowed me to produce and sell my granola out of my home kitchen.
 This made the “R&D" process so much more convenient and affordable than having to find a commercial kitchen.

 But here's the kicker: I had to do all of this while on an extremely strict bikini competition diet, which required me to weigh and measure every single meal—six meals a day—that comprised of very specific foods...for 13 weeks!

-It’s hard to remember the specific timeframe, but it took me at least 6 weeks to finally nail down all my recipes & baking processes.
-However, this was definitely Tank’s (my husband, and boyfriend at the time) favorite part—being “Quality Assurance” for all the different granolas I would bake that I had to refrain from eating during the week.
+It’s hard to remember the specific timeframe, but it took me at least six weeks to finally nail down all my recipes and baking processes.
+However, this was definitely Tank’s (my husband, and boyfriend at the time) favorite part—being “Quality Assurance” for all the different granola flavors I would bake that I had to refrain from eating during the week.
 It meant more for him! :)

 Side note: The bikini competition was a one-and-done, bucket list thing.
 It was definitely a positive learning experience that pushed me out of my comfort zone, but wasn't fitting for me long-term (much respect to these competitors, though—it takes CRAZY discipline and sacrifice).
 Today, I still work out avidly and eat clean (~80% of the time), but I don’t measure my foods.
-I'm not a licensed medical professional (hehe), but I don't recommend anyone committing to a physique competition while trying to launch a food business.
+I'm not a licensed medical professional, but I don't recommend anyone committing to a physique competition while trying to launch a food business (lol),

 Me on competition day, looking super small and orange.